michalkmet/xp-orange-minesweeper-graduation-final/BACKLOG.md

 ```

 User Story 4: flag the square
-As a user, I want to see the \* on the square when player decided to flag square as potentional bomb location and appropriate message
+As a user, I want to see the \* on the square when player decided to flag square as a bomb location and appropriate message

-- ⚠ TODO UAT4.1 When player flags the square [0;1] as a potentional bomb location then I should see '
+- ⚠ TODO UAT4.1 When player flags the square [0;1] as a bomb location then I should see '

 ```
 +-+-+-+